ryan-berger/ryan-berger.github.io/content/posts/queens.md

 In this case, the only adjacency we'd be worried with colors X and Y is the diagonally adjacent (0, 0) -> (1,1).
-Since the number of edges with such a diagonal is small, we can just iterate over every cell on the board, look at its diagonal neighbors and if they _aren't_ the same color then we will add them to a set for the cell.
+Since the number of edges with such a diagonal is small, we can just iterate over every cell on the board, look at its diagonal neighbors, and if they _aren't_ the same color then we will add them to a set for the cell.

 The pseudo-code would be something like:
 ```python